Want designer countertops without the designer price? DIY marble countertops are the way to go!

 This post contains affiliate links for your shopping convenience.
 See my disclosure policy here.

-Painting Marble Countertops
+Paint Faux Marble Countertops

 We used the Giani Marble Countertop Paint Kit and I loved that it had almost everything you needed to complete this project including paint brushes and rollers.